united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/setup-development/index.md

 #### k3OS

 1. Insert your USB-stick with k3OS into your edge device and boot from it [^boot-usb]
 2. [Install k3OS](/docs/tutorials/install-k3os/).
 When asked for a cloud-init file, enter this URL and confirm: `https://www.umh.app/development.yaml`.
 If you are paranoid or want to setup devices for production you could copy the file, modify and host it yourself.
-[Here is the template](TODO)
+[Here is the template](/examples/development.yaml)

-Thats it!
-The device will automatically restart and download and install the stack.
-The installation has successfully started when you see the messages `factorycube-server deployed!` and `factorycube-edge deployed!`.

 This process takes around 15 - 20 minutes depending on your internet connection and there will be no further information about the installation status on the output of the device visible (the information on the computer screen).

-[^boot-usb]: LINK TO TECHNIQUES
+[^boot-usb]: See also out guide: [How to boot from a USB-stick](/docs/getting-started/understanding-the-technologies/#installing-operating-systems-from-a-usb-stick)

 #### Getting access to the device